-Business Analysis Core concepts Model (BACCM) is the core framework integral to BABOK Guide v3.
-Core concepts are fundamental to the practice of business analysis as defined in BABOK guide.
-IIBA BABOK v3 is the new version of BABOK guide for latest version of business analyst certifications.
-In this article, I am going to discuss the basics of BACCM model (Business Analysis Core Concepts Model).
+The Business Analysis Core concepts Model (BACCM) is the core framework integral to BABOK Guide v3.
+Core concepts are fundamental to the practice of business analysis as defined in the BABOK guide.
+IIBA BABOK v3 is the new version of the BABOK guide for the latest version of business analyst certifications.
+In this article, I am going to discuss the basics of the BACCM model (Business Analysis Core Concepts Model).

-You can directly go to the end of this blog post to watch a video on BACCM model, if you would prefer to watch video rather than reading the text.
 Your best career opportunity is just a few tests away.
-Start preparing for your Certified Business Analysis Professional (CBAP) exam now!
+Start preparing for your Certified Business Analysis Professional (CBAP) certification now!

 What is the Purpose of BACCM Model?

-Let’s try and understand each one of them with the help of an example.
-If you are not familiar with BABOK guide, you can read introduction to BABOK guide for starters.
+Let’s try and understand each one of them with the help of an example:

 Need can be thought of as the reason which starts a project.
-The need arises from the current state of the organisation.
+The need arises from the current state of the organization.

-For example: An organisation is receiving a lot of complaints from customers about the after sales support provided.
-So, the organisation has a need to address the problem.
+For example: An organization is receiving a lot of complaints from customers about the after-sales support provided.
+So, the organization has a need to address the problem.

-An organisation is selling subscription software, where people subscribe to the software and pay on a monthly basis.
-In recent times, the drop out period and rates are very high.
+An organization is selling subscription software, where people subscribe to the software and pay on a monthly basis.
+In recent times, the dropout period and rates are very high.
 60% of people stop paying after 1 month and 80% after 2 months.
-The organisation needs to address the problem and that’s an example of a need.
+The organization needs to address the problem and that’s an example of a need.